cookpad/styleguide/swift.en.md

 ## Introduction

-This document defines the conventions for writing Swift code at Cookpad Inc.
+This document defines the conventions for writing Swift code at Cookpad.

-This guide directed for Swift 3.0.2.
+This guide is for Swift 3.0.2.

 ## Objective

-This guides aim to accomplish these objectives.
+This guide aims to accomplish the following objectives:

-1. Clarify purposes
+1. Clarify purpose
 1. Improve readability
 1. Keep consistency
 1. Reduce side-effects

 ## Code style

-- **[MUST]** Use four spaces for 1-level of indent.
+- **[MUST]** Use four spaces for 1-level of indentation.
 Do not use the horizontal tab character.
-- **[MUST]** Add linebreak to end of files
+- **[MUST]** Add linebreak at end of files.
-- **[MUST]** Place open brackets on same lines
+- **[MUST]** Place open brackets on same lines.

 ```swift
 // Bad